 - Transactions for the Ayr Property and the Winnipeg Property were approved by the Court on February 12, 2020; these transactions closed on February 18, 2020 and February 28, 2020, respectively. - The net proceeds of the real property transactions were applied against the Chapter 11 Debtors' secured obligations owing to Blue Torch. - The Wroxeter Property has been listed for sale since late April, 2020 with Jones Lang LaSalle Inc. ("JLL").
-The Chapter 11 Debtors have recently accepted a conditional offer for the Wroxeter Property.
-The purchaser is in the process of performing diligence to address its conditions, including zoning and title review.
-Upon the conditions being waived, the Receiver intends to seek Court approval of the sale.
+The Fourth Report indicated that the Chapter 11 Debtors accepted a conditional offer for the Wroxeter Property.
+Since that time, the purchaser was unable to satisfy its conditions and its offer was withdrawn.
+Accordingly, JLL is continuing to market the Wroxeter Property for sale.
+Any transaction for the Wroxeter Property will be subject to Court approval.